MNLKuzmin/SkinCancerDetection/README.md

 <br>Finally LIME was used for model explainability, and scikit image was also used to view the images produced by LIME.

 In terms of metrics: for the 9 classes model we used accuracy and loss to evaluate our models.
 <br>For the binary classification instead we focused on recall, as often happens in the medical field, to try and minimize the cases of False Negatives.
-We also used f1 score to keep track of the overall performance of the model.
+We also used f1 score and accuracy to keep track of the overall performance of the model.

-The best 9 classes model reached a mean accuracy (calculated over 10 samples) of NNNNN and a loss of NNNN
+The best 9 classes model reached a mean accuracy (calculated over 10 samples) between 70% and 80% and a loss between 0 and 2 on the train.
+<br>When evaluated on the holdout test set the results were an average accuracy between 15% and 20% on the test and loss on the test between 6 and 14.
-<br>The binary classification model had a mean Recall of NNNN and f1 of NNNN with a recall threshold of 50%.
-When we moved the threshold to 30% the model reached on average a recall of about ~NNNN.
+<br>The binary classification model had a mean Recall of 80% and f1 of 85% on the train.
+<br>On the test we obtained a recall around 65% and f1 around 70%.
+Both with a recall threshold of 50%.
+<br>When we moved the recall threshold to 30% the model reached on the test a recall of about 85%.

 ## Roadmap
 Here is a roadmap of the steps that we are going to take: